inchmeal/inchmeal.github.io/app/_sicp/ch-4/ex-4.23.markdown

 But...

 During execution, even if there is no looping, there are still extra invocations of the `lambda` which were not there in Alyssa's version.
-Does these extra 'lambda' will incur less cost then the looping?
+Does these extra 'lambda' will incur less cost than the looping?

 Initially, I thought that number of `lambda` invocations in book's version is small because we are combining two in `sequentially` but if we look closely(try 4, 5, or more expressions) it becomes clear that number of these `lambda` is always = number of expressions - 1.